 How many of you actually read the fine print when you sign up for most online services?
-I suspicion that your answer is “you don’t.”
-We recommend as you set up your estate plan for you digital assets you review the “fine print.”
-Most account’s “Terms of Service” (TOS) will explain what happens to your email accounts when you die, as well as other digital assets.
+I suspect that your answer is “you don’t.”
+We recommend as you set up your estate plan for your digital assets you review the “fine print.”
+Most accounts’ “Terms of Service” (TOS) will explain what happens to your email accounts when you die, as well as other digital assets.

 Whoever you put in charge of your assets when you die must be aware of the laws that govern their ability to access this information and the legal documentation required to access this information.

-It is important to appoint a digital executor, outline what you want to happen to your digital assets and have all of your affairs in order.
-In addition to having an estate plan for you “traditional” assets, you must also have an estate plan for your digital assets.
+It is important to appoint a digital executor, outline what you want to happen to your digital assets, and have all of your affairs in order.
+In addition to having an estate plan for your “traditional” assets, you must also have an estate plan for your digital assets.
 The bottom line is to be RESPONSIBLE.
-Being prepared will save your loved ones time, money and stress!
+Being prepared will save your loved one's time, money, and stress!

 Do You Need The Guidance Of An Experienced Estate Planning Attorney?